mattnotmax/cyberchef-recipes/README.md

 ## Recipe 50 - Parse Security Descriptor Definition Language output

-If there is one thing that is definately 'All Greek to me' is Security Descriptor Definition Language (SDDL).
+If there is one thing that is definately 'All Greek to me' it's Security Descriptor Definition Language (SDDL).
 Thankfully, [@cnotin](https://twitter.com/cnotin) has created a fantastic recipe to parse SDDL output to make it much easier to understand, read, and interpret.
 I also like the extensive use of Comments (something that I'm always advocating, but often not implementing!)
 Kudos!

 Source: https://twitter.com/cnotin/status/1387002797175021569